SimplyCodedSoftware/integration-messaging-documentation/core-messaging/message-endpoints.md

 A Gateway will auto-create a temporary, anonymous reply channel in message headers, where it will listen for the reply.
 This is taken from user, and thanks to that OrderGateway what happens during flow.
-It just knows, that last messaging component that will no have outputChannel defined, will use  MessageHeaders::REPLY_CHANNEL, which is in fact reply channel defined by gateway.
+It just knows, that last messaging component that will no have outputChannel defined, will use  **MessageHeaders::REPLY_CHANNEL**, which is in fact reply channel defined by gateway.

 In the above example payload of reply message will require to be Order, otherwise exception will be thrown.
 If interface doesn't return null by using question mark type hint `?Order`, then exception will be thrown if there will be no reply.